 In woman, LS can lead to thinning and shrinkage of the genital area that can make intercourse, urination, and defecation painful.
 LS is a progressive and chronic disease for many patients.
 The discomfort and pain of lichen sclerosus cause distress and issues with self-esteem and sex.
 There is no definitive cure for LS.

 Previous treatment options were limited to steroids.
 Topically applied corticosteroids to the LS-affected skin may improve or suppress symptoms for some time, which highly varies across patients, until it is required to use them again.
 We see patients whom previous therapies have failed.

 You can feel at ease talking with us about this most private topic.
 For women with lichen sclerosus, it is important to choose a skilled practitioner and discrete medical facility that provides the privacy you desire.
 Find out more by contacting Fox Valley Plastic Surgery at (920) 233-1540 to request a consultation.
 The non-refundable $100 cosmetic consultation fee can be applied towards the cost of the procedure.

 LS treatment with fat transfer and PRP costs $6400 as an in office procedure.
 Treatment with just medical PRP and no fat grafting costs $5150 in the office.
 Most patients need fat grafting.
-To alleviate any anxiety and pain, Pro-Nox is used.
+To alleviate any anxiety and pain in the office, Pro-Nox is used.
 Patients with severe LS will need to have the procedure performed in the operating room because the pain will not be tolerable.
 Pricing is $6321.50 (no fat grafting) and $7571.50 (with fat grafting) at the ThedaCare Surgery Center, a hospital outpatient department.
 We are not affiliated with the ThedaCare Surgery Center, but TCSC has been cleared to have this treatment performed at its facility.
 Because the treatment can be customized for each patient, pricing for Profractional laser or ThermiVa radiofrequency procedures are determined at a personal consultation.

 This is not an insurance covered procedure.
 Although studies have been very positive with this method of treatment for lichen sclerosus and stress urinary incontinence, the procedures are still considered experimental.
 Please call your insurance provider if you feel that your insurance may cover this treatment.